THAT Forges New Digital Direction With High Performance PLL Ics

-(MENAFN- Media OutReach Newswire) New 7200 IC family“cleans your (audio) clock”, delivering 25ps baseband jitter to coax maximum performance from latest-generation audio ADCs and DACs MILFORD, MASS., USA - News Direct - 19 January 2024 - THAT Corporation today announced its first foray into digital Integrated Circuits (ICs) with three state-of-the-art audio clocking ICs.
+(MENAFN- Media OutReach Newswire) MILFORD, MASS., USA - News Direct - 19 January 2024 - THAT Corporation today announced its first foray into digital Integrated Circuits (ICs) with three state-of-the-art audio clocking ICs.
 The 7200, 7210, and 7220 are phase locked loop (PLL) ICs based on the acclaimed JetPLLTM technology invented by audio clocking guru Chris Travis.
 Licensed from Sonopsis Ltd., Travis' technology has been deployed in hundreds of thousands of professional audio products offered by some of the industry's most prestigious brands.
 JetPLL technology combines a highly programmable digital loop for precision control with an analog loop that suppresses the digital loop's quantization noise.

 According to THAT's President, Les Tyler, "These new ICs represent a significant evolution for our company.
 Until now, we've focused on analog and digitally controlled analog.
 But Chris Travis' powerful JetPLL® technology enabled us to apply our audio expertise to clocking, which in its own way is just as tricky and 'analog-y' as microphone preamps and Analog Engines®."